tensorflow/community/rfcs/20210119-determinism.md

 This RFC proposes a function which makes each TensorFlow op deterministic.
 Alternatively, the function could make all of TensorFlow deterministic.
 The [original version of this RFC](https://github.com/tensorflow/community/blob/b3a8cd8a190daa56d20b0eecdb1efaa91b237eb8/rfcs/20210119-determinism.md) proposed this, but it was later changed to affect only ops.

-The advantage of making all of TensorFlow deterministic is that users want their entire models to be deterministic, not just ops.
-If, say, a tf.funct

 The reason the RFC was changed to only affect ops is that determining every TensorFlow component which is current nondeterministic is infeasible.
 There is no effective way to find every nondeterministic part of TensorFlow.
 Additionally, it is likely developers would accidentally introduce nondeterminism back into TensorFlow, especially those who are unaware of the determinism API.
 Limiting the scope of the API to ops means we only have to worry about a fraction of the TensorFlow codebase, and additionally makes determinism far easier to test.
 It is feasible to test almost every op for determinism, but doing so for the entirety of TensorFlow component is impossible.

 In the future, if we do decide to have an API which makes all of TensorFlow deterministic, we can add one.
+The advantage of making every part of TensorFlow either deterministic or raise an error is that users interested in determinism typically want their entire model to be deterministic.
+A model is nondeterministic if any part of it is nondeterministic, so we cannot guarentee determinism simply by making each op deterministic.